Get

 How Does a Dog Express Happiness?

-Meanwhile, most dog parents are familiar with the sight of a happy dog.
-While it seems obvious when your dog is wagging their tail, there are some other specific body language indicators you can pick up on.
-Dogs are very social and enjoy when you’re emotionally on the same page they are.
+Most dog parents are familiar with the sight of a happy dog.
+While it seems obvious when your dog is wagging their tail, there are other specific body language indicators you can pick up on.
+Dogs are social and enjoy when you’re emotionally on the same page that they are.

 Signs Your Dog Is Happy: